krsukanto/openshift-tekton-june-2022/Day1/README.md

 - if a master node has only master role, no user application can be deployed on to the master node
 - this can only be RHCOS ( RedHat Enterprise Core OS

+## Pod
+- a group of related containers
+- IP address is assigned only the Pod level unlike Docker where every containers gets an IP address
+- a secret/infra container that supplies the network stack to the application container
+- the secret/infra container is called pause container, it uses k8s.gcr.io/pause container image
+- all the containers in the same Pod shares the network stack, IP Address, hostname, Volumes, etc.,

 #### API Server
 - this component implements the Orchestration features as REST API
 - API Server is the only component that is allowed to read/write to etcd datastore